 Why do we collect it?

 The law requires us to collect and process employees’ personal data.
 The purpose of processing your personal data is to enable us to run the Trust, which includes:

-If you fail to provide us with certain personal data, you may not be paid and the Trust may not be able to comply with its statutory obligations.
+If you fail to provide us with certain personal data, consequences may include:

 Our lawful basis for processing your personal data